TheMaverickProgrammer/varvec/README.md

 int main() {
     // A complex vector type.
     using mixed_vector = varvec::static_vector<
-        32,   // Total space to use
-        5,    // Max members
+        32,   // Total space to use for member storage 5,    // Max members
         bool, // Types...
         int,